weaverwhale/ai-elements/README.md

 # AI SDK Elements Chatbot

-A multi-tool chatbot built with React and the AI SDK
+A multi-tool agentic chatbot built with React and the AI SDK

 ## Technologies Used